markymawk/BrawlCratePlugins/README.md

 Scan a `strm` folder for any BRSTM files that aren't used by tracklist files inside `sound/tracklist/`.
 Unused files will be listed, with the option to delete them all at once.

-## 2.3 Match All StgPosition Nodes
+## 2.3 Copy StgPosition & STPM Camera to 1:1s
-**Usage:** Right-click any StgPosition model or its parent Model Data [100] BRRES inside a stage pac
+**Usage:** Right-click any StgPosition model, parent Model Data [100] BRRES, STPM node, or STPMEntry node inside a stage pac

-Copy stageposition data (blastzones, respawn points) to all other stage .pac files that contain a given substring.
-For stage files with multiple StgPosition nodes, only the top-most one will be overwritten.
+Copy stageposition data (blastzones, respawn points) and STPM camera data to all other stage .pac files that contain a given substring.
+For stage files with multiple StgPosition or STPM nodes, only the top-most one will be overwritten.
 This process is irreversible -- always save backups!

 ## 2.4 Verify ASL (stageslot) File Data